jason-bula/velodyne_tls/README.md

 1) Install the motor on the tripod
 2) Place the slip ring and its metal rod on the motor.
 3) Screw the lidar to the metal elbow.
-Caution: the lidar cable must point exactly against the bottom of the lidar.
+Caution: the lidar cable must point <b>exactly against the bottom</b> of the lidar.
 4) Connect the connections between the slip ring, lidar and power supply.
 5) Connect the Ethernet cable to the laptop computer